mankar1257/FACE_SONG_API/README.md

   3. Understanding of the Machine learning and deep learning

-Befour we start, prepare the following things :
+Befour we start, prepare the following:

-AWS sagemaker instance
+1. AWS sagemaker instance

-S3 bucket
+2. S3 bucket

 ### upload the follwoing files in the sagemaker jupiter notebook directry